Have you looked closely at the Spicebush - Lindera Benzoin - flowers?

 Spicebush are dioecious plants - some plants have female flowers and others male.

 See them both in our spring photogallery and select spicebush: spring photo gallery or go directly to the photo-page: spicebush .
-They will be flowering soon - early to mid April.
+The spicebush in our yard are blooming now 4/16/2015.

 Find out everything there is to know about the native flora of New Jersey, learn from the experts on native plants, get the latest on interesting activities near you, or join one of the many opportunities to participate in the growing national native plant movement — right here in the Garden State.